dmx-systems/dmx-documentation/docs/user.rst

 --------------------------

 The composite data type "value" is used whenever you want to refer to something different upon a change.
-While the topic type *person* is a composite of the data type "identity", topic type *person name* is a composite of the data type "value":
+While the topic type *person* is a composite of the data type "identity", the topic type *person name* is a composite of the data type "value":

 .. image:: _static/composite-value.png